Psoriasis around the world

 Psoriasis: Real life experiences

-Increased education on the clinical presentation of psoriasis among all skin colors and treatment options may help healthcare professionals better diagnose and treat this disease.
-Furthermore, increased awareness of this disease can help reduce the stigma that many patients face.
+Increased education on the clinical presentation of psoriasis and treatment options may help healthcare professionals better diagnose and treat this disease.

 Explore stories from around the globe.
-Click on the pins on the map to learn more about the diverse experiences of those living with psoriasis.
+Click on the pins on the map to learn more about the diverse stories of living with psoriasis.

 All patients and healthcare providers featured were compensated for their time.